Kidney trade in Iran

 The practice of selling one's kidney for profit in Iran is legal and regulated by the government.
 In any given year, it is estimated that 1400 Iranians sell one of their kidneys to a recipient who was previously unknown to them.
 Iran currently is the only country in the world that allows the sale of one's kidney for compensation (typically a payment); consequently, the country does not have either a waiting list or a shortage of available organs.

 According to an article in Clinical Journal of the American Society of Nephrology, the model has avoided many problems associated with organ trade but all models used in other developing countries have failed to slow down the worsening of transplant queues.

-Motivations for donating are purely financial in 43% of cases and mainly financial with a minor altruistic component in another 40%.
+A study has shown motivations for donating are purely financial in 43% of cases and mainly financial with a minor altruistic component in another 40%.
 Of the donors 76% agreed that kidney sale should be banned and if there was another chance they would prefer to beg (39%) or obtain a loan from usurers (60%) instead of vending a kidney.
 The goals of vending were achieved not at all by 75% of donors.
-The comparatively worse health outcomes may also contribute to feelings of regret compared to more favourable health outcomes following transplant in other countries.
+However another study has been more positive, with 86.5% of donors reporting "complete satisfaction" prior to discharge, and only 1.5% reporting regret.